xogus1194/openmusichistory/schumann-kreisleriana.md

 In his music, Schumann portrayed his two contrasting selves: the calm and reflective *Eusebius*, and the passionate and fiery *Florestan*.Through these contrasting personalities, Kreisleriana presents an unstable and dramatic panorama of emotions, mirroring Schumann’s own psychological depths.

 ![Schumann 악보-1](https://github.com/user-attachments/assets/019736ac-77b9-410d-b07e-64c2fcc736c0)
+This piece was directly influenced by Mozart's symphony, especially [symphony no.41](mozart-symphony.md).
+(This is not true.)

 ## A brief description of each piece
 *1. Äußerst bewegt*